-Enterprise, Embedded and Semi-Custom operating income was \$163 million in 2018 compared to operating income of \$132 million in 2017.
-The improvement in operating income was due primarily to richer server and semi-custom product mix, partially offset by a \$50 million increase in operating expenses and lower IP-related revenue.
-In 2017, operating income also included a licensing gain of \$52 million.
-Operating expenses increased for the reasons set forth under "Expenses" below.
+Enterprise, Embedded and Semi-Custom operating income was \$263 million in 2019 compared to operating income of \$163 million in 2018.
+The increase in operating income was due primarily to higher sales of our EPYC server processor and a licensing gain of \$60 million recognized in the first quarter of 2019, partially offset by lower semi-custom product revenue and a \$37 million increase in operating expenses.
+Operating expenses increased for the reasons outlined under "Expenses" below.